saulegoode/AivenExercise/README.md

 Run ibeacon_consumer.py in a console

-## Analyze the data in Aiven PostgreSQL
+## Analyze the data in Aiven hosted PostgreSQL

 Connect to the PostgreSQL instance with your favorite client tool such as psql or PGAdmin and issues queries.